textpattern/textpattern.github.io/tags/custom_field.md

 The **custom_field** tag is a *single* tag and used to display the contents of a custom field.

 Custom fields are useful when you need to output content having a consistent structure, usually in context to a particular type of article.
-Custom fields are defined in the [Preferences administration panel](https://docs.textpattern.io/administration/preferences-panel), and used in the [Write administration panel](https://docs.textpattern.io/administration/write-panel).
+Custom fields are defined in the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel), and used in the [Write panel](https://docs.textpattern.io/administration/write-panel).
 There are conditions to be aware of in each case, so be sure to read the following sections, respectively:

 1. @@Defining custom fields@@
 2. @@Adding custom field data@@